Part 3 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 Directly to the right of the buff/debuffs are your minimap, clock, and calendar.

-Under the icon to open the world map is the calendar.
+To the far right of your location is the calendar.
 Clicking on the calendar shows when certain in-game activities are scheduled to take place.
 If you have joined a guild (an organized group of players in your realm) you can also see your guild events as well.
 If you are interested in finding a guild, check out my article: 9 Ways to Find a WoW Guild.

 The icon below that, which looks like a speaker with a sound wave coming out of it, will select the chat channels you would like to join.
 You can play with these settings if you would like but there is generally no reason to because the game will manage your channels for you as you travel to different areas.

-The last icon down that left side, which looks like a speech bubble, selects the method of chat you would like to use.
+The last icon down the left side looks like a speech bubble and selects the method of chat you would like to use.
 You can activate these methods by clicking on this icon or by including a forward slash ( / ) in front of the name of the chat type.
 As a few examples, if you type /say -> spacebar, you will now be in a mode that will only talk to players near you.
 If you type /party or /p -> spacebar, you will talk to the group you are in no matter where your party members are.

 Action and experience bars